sericson0/TigerTango/README.md

 * **STAGE** Opens an expandable automix panel for staging songs.
 Can be helpful if you have a large playlist.
 Currently you cannot add songs from the movable staging panel but you move from the staging panel to a track.
 * **SIDELIST** Opens an expandable sidelist panel.
 Can be useful if you have preset possible tandas that you would like to pull from
 * **INFO** Opens and expandable info panel.
 Useful for metadata work.
+> [!IMPORANT]
+> The GitHub version has replaced the panels on the left with a toolbox area.
+This has two additiona plugin spaces (come after the top plugins in order) and includes the setting warning indicators.
+In the top left is also a small record button which can be used to record short blank tracks to add silence or use as dummy spacers to separate tandas.

+Note: In the GitHub version, the STAGE panel has been replaced with a waveform viewer window.

 ## Example Workflow
 This section walks through how you could use TigerTango for DJing.